A stock-keeping unit (SKU) is an alphanumeric code that identifies a product and helps you track inventory for your retail business.

 SKU numbers are important because they can help you keep your store and excess inventory organized, improve customer service and checkout flow, and streamline your inventory management processes.

 A Universal Product Code (UPC) is a standardized 12-digit product code that manufacturers and those making original products acquire from the Global Standard Organization (GS1) and use to identify their products.
-A stock-keeping unit (SKU), on the other hand, is a unique, custom product code that retailers assign to their products based on their needs and organizational method.
+A stock-keeping unit (SKU), on the other hand, is a unique, custom product code that retailers assign to their products based on their needs and organizational methods.

 Unlike UPC codes, SKU numbers are not universal.
 Retailers create their own SKU numbers for products according to their own naming systems and conventions.